-We introduce here entropy-based strategies and their underlying physical principles.
-We then detail the approximations leading to the implementation of an analytic and simplified entropy functional, which is the basis of the \algoname algorithm.
+Here, we introduce entropy-based, information maximization strategies and their underlying physical principles.
+We then detail approximations leading to an analytical and simplified entropy functional, which is the basis of the \algoname algorithm.